msillano/tuyaDAEMON/extra/tuyaTRIGGER for node-red users/README.md

-# tuyaTRIGGER for node-red users
+# tuyaTRIGGER for node-red app

 _This flow enables node-red users to add remote control and voice control to their projects in a simple way._